HADAR HARRIS, EXECUTIVE DIRECTOR

 Sommer Ingram Dean is a graduate of Georgetown University Law Center and most recently served as a law clerk at the U.S. Court of Appeals for Veterans Claims.
 Sommer was a student journalist at the Tiger Times at Texas High School and The Baylor Lariat.
 After graduating from Baylor University, Dean worked as a legislative and legal reporter for The Associated Press and Dallas Morning News.
 She is also a former SPLC intern (2010) and legal fellow (2015-16).
 During law school, Dean interned for NPR’s legal affairs correspondent and for The Washington Post.

-DANIELLE DIETERICH, JOURNALISM FELLOW
+DANIELLE DIETERICH, COMMUNICATIONS FELLOW

 Danielle Dieterich graduated from the University of Missouri with a degree in Convergence Journalism in 2016.
 While in college, she interned for the Student Press Law Center, helping to grow its social media and online presence and working on the Active Voice program launch.
 After going back to school and graduating, Dieterich spent a year working as an engagement editor for digital news company Newsy before being hired back to the SPLC as a journalism fellow.